Semukovsky/MultiTask_Treaker/README.md

 how to use this programm:

-import all libraries through pip install do all commands through terminal
+import all libraries through pip install: do all commands through terminal
 1) add: python main.py add '{what would you specifically need do}' '{in which category is this case}' if you want to see the table, write: python main.py show